manthanparab07/Notes/Vim Cheat Sheet.md

  :g/pattern/s/old/new/g
 ```

--   first g tells that it should operate on entire file and then last g indicates that it should operate on all occurance on each file.
+-   first g tells that it should operate on entire file and then last g indicates that it should operate on all occurrence on each file.

 -   Similarly d , mo , co can be used to instead